Dinner-is-kay/Dinner-is-kay.github.io/TESTING.md

 ## Website Functionality Checklist

-- [ ] The deployed website link loads successfully in a browser
+- [Y] The deployed website link loads successfully in a browser
-- [ ] All internal and external links work (no broken links)
+- [Y] All internal and external links work (no broken links)
-- [ ] The site displays correctly on a mobile phone
+- [Y] The site displays correctly on a mobile phone
-- [ ] Text content is readable and formatted as intended
+- [Y] Text content is readable and formatted as intended
-- [ ] Images (if any) load and display properly
+- [Y] Images (if any) load and display properly
-- [ ] The site loads without errors or warnings in the browser console
+- [Y] The site loads without errors or warnings in the browser console
-- [ ] The site is accessible (can be navigated with keyboard and screen reader)
+- [Y] The site is accessible (can be navigated with keyboard and screen reader)